-Founded in 1974 as the West Farms Land Trust (WFLT) our title was recently changed to the Waterford Land Trust.
-After a year of discussion and paperwork our trustees came to this decision to best reflect our role in the community.
+Founded in 1974 as the West Farms Land Trust (WFLT) we are now called the Waterford Land Trust.
+Our trustees came to this decision to best reflect our role in the community.
 As the 48th land trust in Connecticut, it was formed by local residents striving to preserve the natural charm of the undeveloped lands and irreplaceable resources of Waterford and Montville.

 The original name is rooted in local history.
 During the 17th and 18th centuries, “West Farms” was the term used for the land now known as Waterford.
 The center of the colony was situated where New London now stands.
 The farm land and wood lots, given by English grants to early settlers were west of the colony’s center; hence the name West Farms.